thriveweb/sailinginparadise/content/boatTours/2018-08-31-corporate-events.md

         *  Private use of your own beautiful sailing catamaran for 3 to 6 hours

-        * Skipper plus one crew, (we are fun and friendly, laid-back yet professional) we promise your guests will love us
+        * Skipper plus one crew, (we are fun and friendly, laid-back yet professional) we promise your guests will love us.
+Check out the '[about us](https://sailinginparadise.com.au/about-us/)' page to meet the crew.
         * Island Activities for day charters incl.
 Stand up Paddle Boards, beach games, novelty inflatables and beach volleyball

         * Use of tablet with premium Spotify and sound system on board